Ada-Developers-Academy/core-cs-fundamentals/recursion/reading-recursive-code.md

 ## Stacks and Function Calls

-A running program has a dedication section of memory called **the system stack**.
+A running program has a dedicated section of memory called **the system stack**.

 The system stack is where method calls and local variables are stored.
 It's responsible for keeping track of function calls.